 I guess not.
 I’m now wondering how I made it thirty plus years without tater tot nachos, or totchos, in my life.
 Perhaps the food blogs that I frequent are too healthy?
 I decided that even though this isn’t my normal type of post/recipe, it was my civic duty to help spread the word.
 It took me a couple weeks to remember to pick up the ingredients and take photos, but here they are, in all of their cheesy, beefy glory.

 Tater tots are baked until super crispy and then topped with seasoned beef, cheese sauce, salsa, guacamole, sour cream, green onion and crumbled bacon.
-And although I can’t believe I’m actually saying this, you’re probably going to want to go with that prepared cheese sauce you buy from the supermarket for these.
+And although I can’t believe I’m actually saying this, you’re probably going to want to go with that prepared cheese sauce you buy from the supermarket or for website for these.
 It’s pure junk food heaven.

 If you’re able to show more restraint than I am, you can also go with this slightly healthier version that Julie posted, coincidentally, the week after I’d had eaten totchos for the first time.
 I’m psyched that the word is spreading.